charlesmyu/mapstimator/README.md

 ### `yarn start`

 Builds app then opens Firebase emulator, emulating hosting and Firestore.
 Visit at localhost:5000.
-Console at localhost:4000.
+Console at localhost:4000, add data there.
+Ensure emulation is enabled in App.js.

+### `yarn start-basic`

+Launches React based development server.
+Accessible on localhost:3000.

 ### `yarn test`